 The winners of each category will be announced on Wednesday 9 October at a special event in Brussels, during the 2019 EU week of Cities and Regions.

-The winner of a People’s Choice award - decided by public vote – will also be announced, and members of the public have until Monday 9 September to cast their vote, which they can do here.
+The winner of a People’s Choice award – decided by public vote – will also be announced, and members of the public have until Monday 9 September to cast their vote.

 The ceremony to announce the finalists took place at the European Commision in Brussels, and was attended by CobBauge Project Manager Karen Hood-Cree and Research Fellow Dr Jim Carfrae from the University.
 The ceremony was led by Marianne Thyssen, the EU Commissioner for Employment, Social Affairs, Skills and Labour Mobility along with Marc Lemaitre, Director-General for Regional and Urban Policy and Lambert van Nistelrooij, former member of the European Parliament and Honorary Chair of the REGIOSTARS 2019 awards.

 Cobbauge, now in its second phase, has been funded by Interreg VA France (Channel) England and co-funded by the European Regional Development Fund (ERDF).
 The project is a collaboration between researchers at the University, Earth Building UK and Ireland (EBUKI) and Hudson Architects in the UK, with French partners Ecole Supérieure d'ingénieurs des Travaux de la Construction (ESITC), Parc naturel régional des Marais du Contentin et du Bessin (PnrMCB) and the University of Caen.

 Having developed a new method of using cob that will comply with thermal regulations on both sides of the channel (UK (Part L), and France (RT2012)) in phase one, earlier this year funding was announced for phase two.
 This will see at least two homes built from the new material and studied in detail, one at a site in the UK and one in France.